payloadcms/plugin-cloud/README.md

 ## When it executes

 This plugin will only execute if the required environment variables set by Payload Cloud are in place.
+If they are not, the plugin will not execute and your Payload instance will behave as normal.